 Activity and Passivity in Tango

-It might be prudent for a woman to hold back during the courtship, as she needs to know that the man is worthy of her before she gives herself up to him.
+It might be prudent for a woman to hold back initially during the courtship, as she needs to know that the man is worthy of her before she gives herself to him.
 But if she remains passive forever, that could be potentially problematic to the relationship.
 Women must not be deceived by the lie that men always try to take advantage of them.
-That assumption makes some women perfunctory partners, repressing their initiative, demanding more than what they are willing to give, or relying on their beauty in exchange for what they think they deserve, etc.
+That assumption makes some women perfunctory partners, repressing their initiative, demanding more than what they are willing to offer, or relying on their beauty in exchange for what they think they deserve, etc.

-A woman must understand that when she accepts an invitation to tango she is not accepting an invitation to do solo performance but to be a part of a relationship in which the two partners must support, comfort, complement and be there for each other.
-Contentment is mutual.
-She shouldn't think of tango as courtship in which she can be reserved and hold back.
-Rather, she has to see it as marriage in which both partners must spare no effort to work together as a team.
-Contrary to ideologies that focus on the individuality, independence and self-interest of the individual, tango focuses on the oneness, sharing, cooperation and harmony of the team.
+A woman should understand that when she accepts a man's invitation she is not accepting an invitation to do solo but to be a part of a relationship in which mutual satisfaction depends on joint efforts and contributions.
+The two partners must support, comfort, complement and be there for each other.
+She shouldn't think of tango as courtship wherein she can hold back.
+Rather, she has to see it as marriage in which partners must spare no effort to work together as a team.
+Contrary to ideologies that focus on the individuality, independence and self-interest of the individual, tango focuses on the oneness, sharing, cooperation and harmony of the union.
 To tango is not to demand and take, but to contribute and give.
-(See A Dance that Teaches People to Love.)
+(See Tango Is a Relationship.)

 The passivity of women is a result of their self-protection instinct.
 Men, on the other hand, are hunters.
 It makes men proud to pursue, conquer, protect and provide for their loved ones.
 Laboratory research indicates that certain part of the mouse's brain is associated with both sexuality and aggression.
 Stimulating that part will cause sexual urge.
 Increasing the stimulation on that same spot will result in violent behaviors.
 This suggests that the self-control and empathy of men are learned or cultured behavior, which elevates them from the beast.
-Women, on the other hand, need to counteract their passivity and be more active in their relationship with men, because they are not just men's mating partners but partners in many other areas of life including tango that require teamwork and cooperation.
-Tango partners must be equal contributors to the dance and each other's needs.
-I believe the desire to make the partner happy is an essential trait of a good tango dancer.
-(See Close Embrace and Open Embrace (I).)
+Women, on the other hand, need to counteract their passivity and be more active in the relationship, because they are not just men's mating partners but partners in many other areas of life including tango that require teamwork and cooperation.
+Tango partners must be equal contributors to each other's needs.
+This desire to make the partner happy, I believe, is an essential trait of a good tango dancer.
+(See A Dance that Teaches People to Love.).)

 January 21, 2015